samvera-labs/ramp/src/components/MetadataDisplay/MetadataDisplay.md

 `MetadataDisplay` component allows the following props;
 - `displayTitle`: accepts a Boolean value, which has a default value of `true` and is _not required_.
 This allows to hide the title in the `MetadataDisplay` component if it's included in the metadata of the IIIF manifest.
 In some use-cases where the title is already visible in some other part of the page, this can  be used to avoid displaying the title in multiple places.
 - `showHeading`: accepts a Boolean value, which has a default value of `true` and is _not required_.
 This enables to hide the `Details` heading on top of the component allowing to customize the user interface.
+- `readCanvasMetadata`: accepts a Boolean value, which has a defualt value of `false` and is _not required_.
+Setting this to `true` indicates Ramp to read and display metadata at Canvas-level instead of Manifest level.

 To import this component from the library;